Trump’s RFK Jr. pick a serious health hazard to Americans

 Kennedy’s also been silent about the deadly players who really impact the nation’s health care, or lack of it, by controlling the purse strings that determine whether people can afford health care, medicines or not: The giant health insurers and the pharmacy benefit managers.

-Both special interests are staffed by bean-counters, mostly untrained in health, whose motive is to rake in premiums while denying care.
+Both special interests are staffed by bean-counters, mostly untrained in health, who aim to rake in premiums while denying care.
 A study several years ago by the Harvard Medical School concluded that deliberate denial of care by insurers refusing to pay for it cost the U.S. 44,000 needless deaths annually.

 Kennedy hasn’t said a word about that, either.